 After micropanning the samples are studied with stereomicroscope

-The heavy mineral method is proven to be more sensitive method for analysing gold from overburden samples than conventional geochemistry.
+The heavy mineral method is proven to be a more sensitive and reliable method for analysing gold from overburden samples than conventional geochemistry.
 Palsatech’s method is capable of concentrating and studying the silt sized gold and PGM grains found in till samples.

 Teemu Lundgren has done his Master Thesis on the characteristics of gold grains in till in Karasjok Greenstone Belt.
 You can find his Master Thesis here (in Finnish)